github-linguist/linguist/FAQ.md

 1. any of the language `aliases`;
 1. any of the language `interpreters`;
 1. any of the file extensions, with or without a leading `.`.
-White spaces must be replaced by dashes, for example, `emacs-lisp` is one specifier for `Emacs Lisp`.
-Languages with a `tm_scope: none` entry don't have a grammar defined and won't be highlighted on GitHub.com.
+   Whitespace must be replaced by dashes, for example, `emacs-lisp` is one specifier for `Emacs Lisp`.
+   Languages with a `tm_scope: none` entry don't have a grammar defined and won't be highlighted on GitHub.

 ### I found a syntax highlighting error.

 Linguist detects the language of a file, but the actual syntax highlighting is powered by a set of language grammars which are included in this project as a set of submodules as [listed here][grammars].

 If you experience an issue with the syntax highlighting on GitHub.com, please report the issue to the upstream grammar repository, not here.
 Grammars are updated automatically with every new release.

 ### When will changes in a syntax highlighting grammar take effect on GitHub.com?